+All undergraduate students who are new to St. Mary’s University – freshmen, transfers and undergraduate international students – are required to attend a Zaragoza program.
 In order for us to offer you the best level of service including preparation of your course registration materials, you are required to sign up in advance of the program you wish to attend by the deadlines listed below.
 Space for each session is limited and filled on a first-come, first-served basis.
-Available sessions are as follows:

-How to register for Zaragoza / Orientation
+How to Register for Zaragoza

 The math placement test is required for the following students entering St. Mary’s University:

-- Transfer Students without transferable college level math credits.
+- Transfer Students without transferable college-level math credits.

 - Students who have not taken the SAT or ACT exam (this includes most international students).

-For more information or questions about the math test, please contact Graciela Lopez-Fuentes, Director of Academic Advising at firstname.lastname@example.org or 210-436-3736.
+For more information or questions about the math test, please contact Graciela Lopez-Fuentes, Director of Academic Advising, at firstname.lastname@example.org or 210-436-3736.

-What to bring
+What to Bring

-Students should bring a Photo ID, any transcripts, CLEP exam scores, AP exam scores, health records, etc. that have not already been submitted to the Office of Undergraduate Admission or the Student Health Center.
+Students should bring a photo ID, any transcripts, CLEP exam scores, AP exam scores, health records, etc., that have not already been submitted to the Office of Undergraduate Admission or the Student Health Center.
 You can turn in your important documents during the program.